 - Video footage or photographs of the crime;

 - Eyewitness testimony; and/or

 Burglary, as defined in 720 ILCS 5/19-1 and 5/19-3, is always a felony offense in Chicago.
 The severity of the charge you face will depend on the type of property you targeted and your criminal record.

 Commercial Burglary: A burglary of a building, trailer, watercraft, aircraft, or motor vehicle is a Class 2 Felony, punishable by 3-7 years in prison and $25,000 in fines.

 Residential Burglary: A burglary of an occupied dwelling is a Class 1 Felony, punishable by 4-15 years in prison and $25,000 in fines.

-Aggravated Burglary: A burglary of a school, day care center, day care home, group day care home, part-day child care facility, or place of worship is a Class 1 Felony, punishable by 4-15 years in prison and $25,000 in fines.
+Aggravated Burglary: A burglary of a school, day care center, apartment for rent, day care home, group day care home, part-day child care facility, or place of worship is a Class 1 Felony, punishable by 4-15 years in prison and $25,000 in fines.

 In addition to jail time and tens of thousands of dollars in criminal fines, you may also be required to pay restitution to your victim, serve a sentence of probation, and/or complete mandatory counseling.